 # The Need for Oracles

-This includes any data available on the traditional web, as well as those accessible through APIs.
-When you start to consider just how much of the tools we use today depends on those data, the problem becomes apparent.
+The data that they could not previously access includes any data available on the traditional web, as well as those accessible through APIs.
+When you start to consider just how many of the products and tools we use today rely on these data, the problem becomes apparent.

-Finally, they are expensive.
+High Cost they are expensive.
 This comes from both the cost to research, develop, and deploy the solution, as well as the various costs associated with operating and maintaining it in the long run.